adhusch/ApproXON/README.md

 for details.

-Run the file `GeneralHeuristic.m` to fit the model and get a visualisation.
+Run the file `GeneralHeuristic.m` to get a visualisation, given the already fitted parameters.
+Required: MATLAB (v.
+9.6 works best).

+Run the file `GeneralHeuristic.m` and its function `fitModel.m` to fit additional data.
 Required: MATLAB (v.
 9.6 works best) and Curve Fitting Toolbox (v.
 3.5.9).

 Comments, Remarks and Errata are welcome.
 Just text us :-)